-This 1-day workshop provides an opportunity for EFT couples therapists to explore Self-of-Therapist challenges in a supportive group environment.
-This workshop will utilize dyadic presentations and experiential group learning to promote compassion and movement with Self-of-Therapist challenges.
+This 1-day workshop provided an opportunity for EFT couples therapists to explore Self-of-Therapist challenges in a supportive group environment.
+This workshop utilized dyadic presentations and experiential group learning to promote compassion and movement with Self-of-Therapist challenges.

-1. Identify their own attachment style and subsequent action tendencies.
+1. Identified their own attachment style and subsequent action tendencies.

-2. Recognize Self-of-Therapist challenges that blocks therapeutic attunement.
+2. Recognized Self-of-Therapist challenges that blocks therapeutic attunement.

-3. Demonstrate increased ability to work experientially with emotion.
+3. Demonstrated increased ability to work experientially with emotion.

-4. Identify their own internal working model and how it impacts their clinical work with couples.
+4. Identified their own internal working model and how it impacts their clinical work with couples.

-5. Apply new knowledge about unmet attachment needs and reparative responses to improve therapeutic outcomes.
+5. Applied new knowledge about unmet attachment needs and reparative responses to improve therapeutic outcomes.

 9–9:30am Identify Attachment Style